ajeliti/capstone-project/README.md

 The following are the key features for the dataset:

-rating: The rating given by the author for the product on a scale of 1 to 5
+-rating: The rating given by the author for the product on a scale of 1 to 5

-is_recommended: Indicates if the author recommends the product or not (1-true, 0-false)
+-is_recommended: Indicates if the author recommends the product or not (1-true, 0-false)

-total_feedback_count: Total number of feedback (positive and negative ratings) left by users for the review
+-total_feedback_count: Total number of feedback (positive and negative ratings) left by users for the review

-total_neg_feedback_count: The number of users who gave a negative rating for the review
+-total_neg_feedback_count: The number of users who gave a negative rating for the review

-total_pos_feedback_count: The number of users who gave a positive rating for the review
+-total_pos_feedback_count: The number of users who gave a positive rating for the review

-review_text: The main text of the review written by the author
+-review_text: The main text of the review written by the author

-review_title: The title of the review written by the author
+-review_title: The title of the review written by the author

-skin_tone: Author's skin tone
+-skin_tone: Author's skin tone

-skin_type: Author's skin type
+-skin_type: Author's skin type

 ### METRIC OF SUCCESS